 The suggested approach for cost evaluation is to do the following:

 Plan and run a test.

-Make sure you know what you want to evaluate and do a dry run of a test to make sure everything is ready.
+Make sure that you know what you want to evaluate and do a dry run of a test to make sure everything is ready.
 Decide how many devices to use and the duration of the test.
 A reasonable duration is one hour.

 Run the test.

-Check billing in GCP console.
+Check billing in Cloud Console.